 As you may have guessed, she was a lesbian.
 Many male stars from the golden age of Hollywood were gay and the big studios threatened them with humiliation and sometimes even bodily harm if the came out.
 But there was a thriving underground gay culture in Hollywood that was discreet and gave the male stars a chance to connect, bond and date.

-Lesbians were however not so fortunate.
+Lesbians were not so fortunate.
 Hollywood made no allowances for them and they had to remain deeply in the closet.
-Studio threats against them were terrible, and unfortunately many starlets had to live their lifestyle in ways that they were by no means proud.
+Studio threats against them were swift and terrible, and unfortunately many starlets had to live their lives in ways that they were by no means proud.
 Some like silent star Alla Nazimova picked up naive young aspiring actresses fresh of the bus and manipulated them into affairs through promises of helping their careers.
 Whether the girl was gay or straight didn’t matter to them.
 Often they simply took advantage of women via alcohol, drugs, or threats to call their parents.
 Before you judge them, remember how lonely, isolated and desperate for companionship they were.

 Lizabeth Scott was lonely too, but had way too much integrity to take advantage of women.
 As you will see, she wasn’t paid that consideration.
 When she could, Scott traveled to Paris which was more tolerant of her lifestyle.
 She even began to date Frede, an openly gay Parisian entertainer.